 We are committed to hearing the views of students and elect a Lead Student Representative each academic year.
 The role is designed to fit around existing studies and is a fantastic way to make the higher education student voice heard within the College.

 This is an elected position, with the successful candidate being chosen by fellow HE students.
-Our Lead Student Rep for 2019/20 is Elizabeth Lyons, who is on the second year of FdSc Biosciences.
+Our Lead Student Rep for 2021/22 is Rachael Petty, who is on the second year of FdSc Biosciences.

 Lead Student Rep Nomination and Election Timeline